Pupil Premium

 Children can have Free School Meals if their parents receive any of the following:

-Therefore it is really important to make sure all children who qualify are registered for Free School Meals even if you choose to send a packed lunch for them.
+It is really important to make sure all children who qualify are registered for Free School Meals, even if you choose to send a packed lunch for them.
 Please ask us if you think you may be entitled!

 How can you register for Free School Meals?